P U P P Y P R I M E R

 -

-leave your puppy unattended at home for longer stretches of time without coming back to potty accidents
+leave your puppy unattended at home for longer stretches of time without coming back to potty accidents or chewed up items

 -